artsy/force/docs/best_practices.md

 Since 2014 when Force was first open sourced, Artsy.net's underlying [technology choices have evolved](https://artsy.github.io/blog/2018/10/04/artsy-frontend-history/).
 As our understanding grows, newer code uses newer techniques.
 Older code is often left un-updated.
 It can be difficult to orient oneself around what the current preferred practices are.

 This document is a map.
 Not of Force at a specific time, but a map of how we got here and where we want to go next.
-This is a living document, expected to be updated regularly, of links to:
+This is a living document, expected to be updated regularly, with links to:

 - Example code.
 - Pull requests with interesting discussions.